wx-chevalier/Developer-Zero-To-Mastery/Awesome-Reference/ServerSideApplication/ApiRPC/RESTful-API/RESTful-Reference.md

 * [2017-REST API — Back to Basics](https://restful.io/rest-api-back-to-basics-c64f282d972): In this post, I will try to address these issues by going back to the thesis of Roy Fielding’s dissertation Architectural Styles and the Designs of Network Based Architectures

 * [Restful API 中的错误处理](http://scarletsky.github.io/2016/11/30/error-handling-in-restful-api/)

+# Drawback: 不足

+* [REST is the new SOAP](https://parg.co/UsU): REST promised simplicity and delivered complexity.
+REST promised robustness and delivered fragility.
+REST promised interoperability and delivered heterogeneity.
+REST is the new SOAP.